L9Lenny/league_profile_tool/README.md

 ## ✨ Features

+### � Core Functionality
-- 🏆 **Rank Overrides**: Effortlessly modify your visible Solo/Duo rank (from Iron to Challenger) and divisions directly in the social engine and hover cards.
+- **🏆 Rank Customization**: Modify your visible Solo/Duo rank from Iron to Challenger with live preview
-- 🎨 **Hextech Glass UI**: A breathtaking, borderless interface featuring holographic grids, gold-trim glassmorphism, and smooth animations inspired by the official LoL client.
+- **🖼️ Icon Library**: Access to 6,000+ profile icons from Data Dragon with smart search and HD previews
-- � **Profile Bio Management**: Update your chat status and biographical information with high-performance LCU bridge integration.
+- **💬 Profile Bio Management**: Update your chat status and biographical information in real-time
+- **📊 Live Preview**: See changes before applying them to your profile

+### 🎨 Premium Interface
+- **Hextech Glass UI**: Borderless design with holographic grids and gold-trim glassmorphism
+- **Smooth Animations**: Polished transitions and micro-interactions throughout
+- **Dark Theme**: Eye-friendly interface inspired by the official League client
+- **Responsive Layout**: Optimized for different screen sizes

+### ⚡ Advanced Features
-- � **Smart LCU Sync**: Seamless, real-time discovery and connection to the League of Legends client without manual configuration.
+- **Smart LCU Sync**: Automatic discovery and connection to League Client (no manual configuration)
-- 📜 **Technical Console**: A built-in developer logging system for real-time monitoring and debugging of LCU API interactions.
+- **Technical Console**: Built-in logging system for monitoring API interactions
-- ⚙️ **Advanced Management**:
-  - **Minimize to Tray**: Fully managed lifecycle to keep the tool active in the background.
+- **Minimize to Tray**: Keep the tool running in the background
-  - **Auto-Launch**: Option to start the toolkit automatically with Windows.
+- **Auto-Launch**: Start automatically with Windows
-  - **Update Intelligence**: Automated update beacons and one-click installation system.
+- **Auto-Updates**: One-click update system with secure signature verification
+- **Security First**: Continuous vulnerability scanning and code quality monitoring

 ## 🚀 Getting Started